ewgf-gg/ewgfgg-backend/README.md

 ## Current Progress
+* **10/12/2024:** Removed Bloom filter along with associated dependency.
+Returned to previous method of queueing for existence checks, but with a much more limited scope.
+Heavily refactored APIService class to support full dynamic loading of databases.
+APIService can now continue fetching historical data without the need for manual intervention.
+It will also switch to begin fetching forward once database preload is complete.
+Refactored JSON Parser, but still need to implement custom parser to not rely on Type Inference.

 * **10/11/2024:** Removed the hardcoded timestamp value and let the server retrieve them dynamically.
 Refactored all model classes to fit new schema naming scheme.